 Also Read: 6 Lessons in Changing Employee Behaviour

 For successful change to take place, a change leader must disseminate the strategy and its priorities to those lower down the chain.
-All initiatives and programs must focus on the objectives toward meeting the strategic goal for Change Management.
+All initiatives and programs must focus on the objectives of meeting the strategic goal for Change Management.
 In other words, all efforts must be aligned with the strategy, and focus should be firmly on the long term strategic goals.

 Telstra, an Australian Telecommunications giant, took the right approach when it wanted to produce a cultural change aimed at improving the customer experience.
-The CEO, David Thodey, put his leaders through a leadership development program with the aim of improving customer service.
+The CEO, David Thodey, put his leaders through a change leadership development program with the aim of improving customer service.
 The program’s aim was for “each business, each team, each group, to take the values and bring them to life and live them in the context of the work they are doing, to create the best experience that they can for the customer in that environment that they work in.”

 “This telephone has too many shortcomings to be seriously considered as a means of communication.
 The device is inherently of no value to us.”

 “Heavier than air flying machines are impossible.”

 – Lord Kelvin, Mathematician/Physicist, 1895

 “Everything that can be invented has been invented.”

 – Charles Duell, Commissioner US Patent Office, 1899

 “Worldwide demand for cars will never exceed one million, primarily because of a limitation in the number of available chauffeurs.”

 While focussing on strategy and ultimate goals must be the overriding priority of change leadership, it is necessary also to remain flexible.
 Markets change through the course of time.
 Competitors come and go, and some may be so strong that you feel it better to avoid a collision course.